World markets on oil watch as Middle East tensions flare

 Traders have an eye on shipping, often seen as a key energy bellwether.

-"So far, freight rates show that China, with the world's biggest spare refining capability, hasn't started panic buying oil on supply concerns," said Wiggen.
+"So far, freight rates show that China, with the world's biggest spare refining capability, hasn't started panic buying oil on supply concerns," she said.

 "Once China starts to buy, freight rates will rise, and world's energy prices will follow."